One of the first things we do when we talk “branding” with our clients is ask them to fill out a basic Empathy Map.

-- We all get tunnel vision when it comes to our business, but by taking a moment and getting into the mind of our customers, we can be on the outside looking in.
+- We all get tunnel vision when it comes to our business.
+By taking a moment and getting into the mind of our customers, we can be on the outside looking in.
 This allows us to see the business in a new light, warts and all.

-- It stops you viewing your customers as entries in a CRM or balance sheet and starts you thinking about how you can better meet their needs, which will inevitably benefit your business.
+- It stops you viewing your customers as entries in a CRM or balance sheet, and starts you thinking about how you can better meet their needs.
+This will inevitably benefit your business.

-In our example we’ve gone pretty broad and chosen someone who is starting their own business, as a lot of us are already in that boat or thinking about going down that road.
+In our example we’ve gone pretty broad and chosen someone who is starting their own business, as a lot of us are already in that boat.

 - Your business needs to instill confidence – you need a brand that looks well-established and knowledgeable… But since your clients are start-ups, it also has to look approachable and affordable.